sonukuldeep/token-on-ic/README.md

 The DFINITY Foundation is a major contributor to the Internet Computer blockchain.

 ## This repo follows Angella Yu's udemy course
-Lesson 439-448 and each branch is a chapter from her course
+Lesson 439-448 and each branch is a chapter from her course.

+This repo uses updated packages and maybe different slightly from the tutorial so as fix certain compactibility issues

 ## How to make it work?
 1. Install Nodejs v16.0.0 or higher.